As Our Industry Continues the Phase Out of R-22 Coolant It’s Time to Plan the Right Solution for Your Facility

 Your Chiller, Package Unit, Condenser, and any other equipment that uses R22 needs to be addressed before it is too late.
 Contact Us to get started on the best plan for you!

-As a facility or operations manager or building owner, you’ll want to consider several points in your decision process, such as service life, cost, energy efficiency, performance, reliability, and the refrigerant used.
-The team at Campbell Mechanical is ready to help you make informed choices when it comes to R-22 phaseout and assessing your options for servicing, repairing, retrofitting, or fully replacing an existing refrigeration or AC system or commercial refrigeration equipment.
+As a facility or operations manager or building owner, you’ll want to consider several points in your decision process, such as service life, cost savings, energy efficiency, performance, reliability, and the refrigerant used.
+The team at Campbell Mechanical is ready to help you make informed choices when it comes to R-22 phaseout and assessing plant maintenance and your options for servicing, repairing, retrofitting, or fully replacing an existing refrigeration or AC system or commercial refrigeration equipment.

 It is important to work with a knowledgeable, qualified, and reliable HVAC/refrigerant system service company regarding R-22.
 Technicians are required to have EPA Section 608 certification to service equipment containing R-22.